Adventures in Writing Camp

 • Ages: 6–13 years old

-Parent testimonials describe campers being excited about their books and CDs and enjoying the camp experience.
-One parent reports that a 1st grade boy never complained about going, enjoyed it, and was excited about his book, and that he came home with books and CDs that added to his excitement.
-Another parent states that their children loved all aspects of the program and were very excited to show their work.
-A third parent describes camp as a great success for a 4th grade boy, notes that it was the first camp he really enjoyed, that he was eager and ready for camp every morning, proud of his book and the books of fellow campers, and that he talked about going again the next summer, which made his sister wish she had attended as well.
+Parent testimonials report that campers have been excited about their books and other projects, eager to attend each day, and interested in returning the following summer.
+One parent of a first grade boy described that he never complained about going, enjoyed camp, and was excited about his book, while another parent shared that their children loved all aspects of the program and were very excited to show their work.
+A parent of a fourth grade boy stated that it was the first camp he really enjoyed, that he was proud of his book and the books of fellow campers, and that his enthusiasm made his sibling wish to attend as well.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.